shenwei356/csvtk/README.md

 and also easy to integrated into analysis pipelines**.
  It could save you much time of writting scripts.

-Hope it be helpful for you.
+Hope it be helpful to you.

 ## Features